Approximating outcome probabilities of linear optical circuits: introduction

-Quantum computers are believed to provide a significant advantage in solving computational problems beyond classical computational power~\cite{shor1999polynomial,arute2019quantum}.
+Quantum computers are believed to provide significant advantages in solving computational problems beyond classical power~\cite{shor1999polynomial,arute2019quantum}.
 Despite the potential advantage, determining which types of quantum circuits are classically simulable is still a longstanding open problem.
 A viable approach for the problem is to examine quasiprobability distributions in the phase space, a standard method in quantum optics~\cite{cahill1969density}.
-Specifically, on the one hand, if the output distributions of a quantum circuit can be described by nonnegative quasiprobability distributions, then there is a classically efficient simulation of the circuit~\cite{mari2012positive}.
-On the other hand, by Monte-Carlo sampling, one can estimate the outcome probabilities of a quantum circuit with the convergence rate depending on the negativity bound of the circuit~\cite{pashayan2015estimating}.
+Specifically, on the one hand, if the output distributions of a quantum circuit can be described by nonnegative quasiprobability distributions, there is a classically efficient simulation of the circuit~\cite{mari2012positive}.
+On the other hand, one can estimate the outcome probabilities of a quantum circuit with the convergence rate depending on the negativity bound of the circuit, a measure of negativity in the phase space~\cite{pashayan2015estimating}.
 In both cases, the negativity of quasiprobability distributions plays a crucial role, which has been extensively studied~\cite{veitch2012negative,takagi2018convex,garcia2020efficient,tan2020negativity}.